tebelorg/RPA-Python/README.md

 [**Use Cases**](#use-cases) | [**API Reference**](#api-reference) | [**About**](#about)

-TagUI for Python's simple, expressive and powerful API makes digital process automation fun and easy!

 ![TagUI for Python demo in Jupyter notebook](https://raw.githubusercontent.com/tebelorg/Tump/master/tagui_python.gif)

 To install this Python package for digital process automation (also known as RPA) -